chen3feng/blade-build/doc/en/build_rules/cc.md

 * hdrs
   Declares the public interface header files of the library.

-  In large-scale C++ projects, dependency management is important, and header files have not been considered tradionally.
-  In Blade, the header files are also an important attribute of `cc_library`.
-When a CC library contains header files, they need to be declared in its `hdrs`, and when the source code in other cc targets include the header files, they should also put this cc_library into their `deps`, otherwise Blade will check and report the problem.

-  The severity of the problem can be changed by the  [`cc_config.hdr_dep_missing_severity`](../config.md#cc_config) configuration item.
-  For problems that existed before `hdrs` were supported, they can be suppressed by [`cc_config.hdr_dep_missing_suppress`](../config.md#cc_config).

   For normal CC libraries, `hdrs` should exist, otherwise the library may not be used.
 Therefore, this attribute is required, otherwise a diagnostic problem will be reported.
 If it surely does not exist, you should set it to empty([]) explicitly.